A Java Microservice Architecture with CI/CD – it’s easier than you think!

 Can you expand what you mean by DeployHub is a modern CONFIGURE and deploy solution?
 Does this refer to the microservices configuration only?

-Secondly, DeployHub includes a Domain Structure that allows you to catalog and publish your reusable components like microservices.
-And because it already has the built in configuration version control, it can easily manage microservices that are independently deployed.
-It also tracks the relationships between ‘components’ (microservices) and the applications that use them.
+Second, DeployHub includes a Domain Structure that allows you to catalog and publish your reusable components like microservices.
+It also tracks the relationships between ‘components’ (microservices) and their applications.
+And because it already has the built-in configuration version control, it can easily manage microservices that are independently deployed.

-The DeployHub platform supports both a monolithic and microservice architecture based on a independently deployable component design.
+The DeployHub microservice catalog tool supports both a monolithic and microservice architecture based on an independently deployable component design.

-With NGINX, is that a cluster or else on prod how to manage single-point-of-failure issue?
+With NGINX, is that a cluster or else on prod how to manage the single-point-of-failure issue?

 You can run multiple replicas of NGINX in the pod to provide high availability and scale-ability for the Ingress.